 Representative Legal Matters

-- Won multimillion dollar international arbitration award, order of rescission, and substantial award of attorney’s fees in favor of a publicly traded Australian company against sellers of an Ecuadorian subsidiary relating to their corrupt payments to government officials.
-The award, from a Miami-based arbitral tribunal, is currently pending confirmation in the United States District Court for the Southern District of Florida.
+Won multimillion-dollar international arbitration award, order of rescission, and substantial award of attorneys' fees in a Miami seat ICDR arbitration in favor of a publicly traded Australian company against sellers of an Ecuadorian subsidiary relating to the sellers' corrupt payments to government officials.
+Prevailed in contested action in the United States District Court for the Southern District of Florida to confirm arbitral award pursuant to the Panama Convention.

-- Briefed appeal to the United States Court of Appeals for the Sixth Circuit resulting in reversal and rendition in favor of the client, a medical devices provider, and the ultimate recovery of money damages and attorneys' fees.
+Briefed appeal to the United States Court of Appeals for the Sixth Circuit resulting in reversal and rendition in favor of a medical device company, and ultimately recovery of money damages and attorneys' fees.

 Professional Associations and Memberships